Nicbo/InvadedLandsEvents/README.md

 ## Things that are in development
 - All the events
-- Party functionality (The commands for parties are done but they wont affect the events yet)
+- Party functionality (possibly in later release)
 - Event leaderboards / stats
-- Scoreboards (Currently being worked on)
+- Scoreboards
 - Multiple arenas (later release)
 - More coming soon